getodk/docs/src/form-logic.rst

   text, confirmed_username, What is your username?, ${username}

 .. tip::
   If enumerators will need to enter the same value for multiple consecutive records, dynamic defaults can be combined with :ref:`last saved <last-saved>`.
+For example, if enumerators are collecting data about trees and trees of the same kind grow together, you can use the last saved tree species as the default for new records.

 .. _dynamic-defaults-repeats: